Text-to-3D Model Locally: No API Key, No Cloud, No Cost

 Generate 3D meshes from text prompts entirely on your local GPU using OpenAI's Shap-E model.
 Export to OBJ, GLB, STL — no API key or internet connection required.

-You can generate a 3D model from a text prompt right now, on your own machine, with no API key and no subscription.
-OpenAI's Shap-E model runs fully locally — it produces textured 3D meshes from text or images in under 60 seconds on consumer hardware.
+You can crank out 3D models straight from text prompts on your own machine, no API key needed.
+OpenAI's Shap-E is a local model that generates textured 3D meshes in under 60 seconds.

 What Is Shap-E?